terna/ejmmp/model02/model02.md

   $\underbrace{\Pi_{i,t}+W n_{i,t}+\sum_{a_i}X^d_{i,t}}_{\textrm{direct added value}}=\underbrace{R_{i,t}-\sum_{f_i}X^d_{i,t}}_{\textrm{indirect added value (*)}}$

-  (*) the cost of bought-in materials and components is missing by construction in this version of the model  RIVEDERE
+  (*) the cost of bought-in materials and components is missing by construction in this version of the model, excepted the interests on deposits paid to firms

 ## agent setup